 This inquiry appears to be asking for a way to leverage Knowledge Based Verification (KBV) to meet identity proofing requirements at IAL2.
 NIST SP 800-63A section 5.3 specifies that KBV can only be used for identity resolution and for identity verification of a single piece of identity evidence at the “fair” level (on the scale of unacceptable, weak, fair, strong, and superior).
 This restriction stems from the wide availability of the KBV answers to potential impostors, and therefore presents very limited strength to the verification process.
 SP 800-63A section 5.3.2 presents restrictions and guidance for how KBV can be used for these very limited purposes.
 The objective of the verification phase in identity proofing is to bind the validated identity evidence from the validation phase of identity proofing to the real-world identity of the applicant.
 SP 800-63A section 5.3 and Table 5-3 present a graduated scale for methods that may be used to bind validated identity evidence to the claimed identity.
 Therefore, KBV could never be used exclusively for verification of such binding.
 Additional verification of such binding is always required for identity evidence beyond KBV in order to meet IAL2 for SP 800-63A.

+If KBV alone cannot be used for verification binding, the wording on Table 5-3 for all Strengths would have included the conjunction “and” right after the yellow highlighted comma in “…Physical comparison performed remotely SHALL adhere to all requirements as specified in SP

+800-63B, Section 5.2.3…”

+Instead the word “all”, in the above quote, I believe refers to all requirements in SP 800-63 or all the requirements in Section 5.2.3.

+On the other hand, if additional verification of such binding is always required for identity evidence beyond KBV, as revealed by David, why use or suggest KBV when you are forced to meet all the SP 800-63B requirements - unless there are other compensating verification methods beyond the SP 800-63B not revealed yet?

 Consistency of terms describing proofing types